 Female pseudohermaphroditism (FPH) is a form of disorder of gender development.

-Patients with female pseudohermaphroditism have female internal genitalia and female karyotype (XX) with various degree of external genitalia virilization.
+Patients with female pseudohermaphroditism have female internal genitalia and female karyotype (46 XX) with various degree of external genitalia virilization.

-The female reproductive system (or tract) comprises the vagina, uterus, uterine tubes and ovaries.
+The female reproductive system (or tract) comprises the vulva, vagina, uterus, uterine tubes and ovaries.

 It can be imaged using a wide range of imaging modalities but ultrasound and MRI are most useful.

-The mnemonic used in the FIGO classification system for the causes of abnormal uterine bleeding in non-gravid women of reproductive age is 1:
+The FIGO classification system for the causes of abnormal uterine bleeding in non-gravid women of reproductive age has a mnemonic at its core 1:

 The "PALM" causes are considered structural and the "COEIN" (coin) causes are considered non-structural.